ucdavis-bioinformatics-training/2022-Jan-Introduction-to-the-Command-Line-for-Bioinformatics/cli/software.md

 ---

 **12\.** Now, you will notice that the "samtools-1.14" directory has a file called "configure" in it.
 Whenever software has this file, you need to run it first before running "make".
-We are going to run it and include the directory (use your home directory) where we want the final product to go (using the \-\-prefix flag):
+We are going to run it and include the directory (use your home directory) where we want the final product to go (using the \-\-prefix flag).
+Mac users will have a path like "/Users/joshi/software/samtools_install".:

 	./configure --prefix=/home/joshi/software/samtools_install